FOOTBALL | Successful offseason adds to anticipation for start of Live Oak's fall camp

 “We have that one good day,” Beard said.
 “We study, work out, meet and have practice.
 It’s efficient, it’s effective.
 If they come in with the right attitude and right energy, everything we need done is done in that window instead of having to put in two practices.”

-Live Oak gets a slight head start on the rest of the parish, beginning its fall camp July 30 where the Eagles will work out a total of eight times until the start of school Aug.
+Live Oak gets a slight head start on the rest of the parish, beginning its fall camp July 30.
+The Eagles will work out a total of eight times until the start of school Aug.
 9.

-The first three days – Tuesday through Thursday – consists of team meetings, followed by going over special teams, offensive and defensive meeting and an on-the-field work.
+The first three days – Tuesday through Thursday – consist of team meetings, followed by going over special teams, offensive and defensive meetings and an on-the-field work.

 “After spring, we were excited because we felt we made some strides we needed to see, we competed,” Beard said.
 “We just need more reps.
 We’re just not yet with this group and they really embraced that this summer and dove right in.
 I couldn’t be more pleased with the effort and the attendance these guys gave us all summer.”